tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 |-----|-----|-----|
 | path | String | Log storage path. |

->?The log files are stored in `/sdcard/Android/data/application package name/files/log/tencent/liteav/` by default.
+>The log files are stored in `/sdcard/Android/data/application package name/files/log/tencent/liteav/` by default.
 To change the path, call this API before calling other methods and make sure that the directory exists and the application has read/write access to the directory.